 - Similar Results: The Consumer Financial Protection Bureau found a 90% correlation among a selection of the most common credit-score models.
 So if you get credit scores from two different providers, the numbers are likely to be extremely close, if not identical.
 In addition to differences between scoring models, credit scores can differ because not all lenders report to all three major credit bureaus.

 - Hard to Get a Lender’s Exact Score: It’s often impossible to predict exactly what type of credit score a lender will use, especially since many lenders customize over-the-counter credit score models to suit their particular needs.
 And if you can’t get the specific type of score your lender of choice is going to use to evaluate your application, there’s really no reason to be picky.

-You can learn more about all of this from our article on why there is no “real” credit score.
+You can learn more about the variety of scores and models from our article on why there is no “real” credit score.
 For what it’s worth, WalletHub’s free credit scores are based on the VantageScore 3.0 model.
-VantageScore 3.0 is one of the most popular types of credit scores among lenders.
-And it is considered by some to be the most predictive credit score available.
+VantageScore 3.0 is one of the most popular types of credit scores among lenders, and it is considered by some to be the most predictive credit score available.

 Ask the Experts: Credit-Checking Tips

 Checking your credit score is easier than ever.
 But people still don’t do it enough.
 Why?
 We posed the following questions to a panel of personal finance experts to find out as well as to get tips for saving money while staying on top of your score.
 You can see what they said below.

 - How much easier is it for people to check their credit scores now than it was 5-10 years ago?